Nandaka/PixivUtil2/readme.txt

         in control panel.
       - Since 20161114+ version, you need to set the console font properties to use font with unicode support (e.g. Arial Unicode, MS Gothic).
+  Q8.
+Where to get FFmpeg software?
+How to enable `createwebm`?
+      - Download the stable version of FFmpeg from https://www.ffmpeg.org/download.html.
+      - For Windows:
+        - Extract the archive to a folder.
+        - Open the extracted folder and open to the `/bin` folder.
+        - Copy the application `ffmpeg.exe` to your PixivUtil2 folder.
+      - For Linux:
+        - Install the package using your favorite package manager.

 B.Bugs/Source Code/Supports:
   Q1.
 Where I can report bugs?